Analysis | Trying Putin For War Crimes Is No Liberal Fantasy

 Ultimately, Russia will be a threat until it has its own national reckoning.
 Apart from a brief moment right after the collapse of the Soviet Union, the crimes of that era — the repression, the gulags, the injustices of many kinds — were swept under the rug.
 Putin, instead, glorified the past.
 Former world chess champion Garry Kasparov has long argued that a country so unwilling to acknowledge its past could never embrace democracy and still do horrible things.
 “Down the road, somewhere, the sanitized version of the Communist past will be used to deadly effect, as indeed it already has in Chechnya,” we wrote in a joint article in 2001.

 The deliberate amnesia that befell post-Soviet Russia carried bloody consequences.
-“If the Russian people and the Russian elite remembered — viscerally, emotionally remembered — what Stalin did to the Chechens, they could not have invaded Chechnya in the 1990s, not once and not twice,” wrote Anne Applebaum in her Pulitzer-winning 2003 history of the gulags.
+“If the Russian people and the Russian elite remembered — viscerally, emotionally remembered — what Stalin did to the Chechens, they could not have invaded Chechnya in the 1990s, not once and not twice,” wrote Anne Applebaum in her Pulitzer-winning 2003 history of the gulag.
 But Russians knew little of their own history.

 South Africa’s Truth and Reconciliation Commission and the trials in Cambodia of Pol Pot’s brutal Khmer Rouge offer a sense of how countries can try to come to terms with such large-scale crimes.
 South Africa’s post-apartheid process focused on national unity rather than retributive justice; it took the testimony of 21,000 apartheid-era victims, granted 849 amnesties and made detailed recommendations for reparations.
 Cambodia’s trials were watched by millions.
 Both took many years and received fierce criticism for their many imperfections and limitations.
 But at least crimes were documented and acknowledged, enabling people to try to move on.